Summary of Chāmpo Pitta Shampoo review

 Chāmpo adds volume and shine

-The first and most noticeable thing was the shine.
-I guess the natural ingredients in these lovely, luxurious products all gang up together (in a good way!) and seem to give my hair a really glossy look and feel that I’ve not experienced for quite a long time.
+The most noticeable thing I found after using this Chāmpo shampoo and conditioner for the first time was how shiny it made my hair.
+I guess the natural ingredients in these lovely, luxurious products combine to give my hair a really glossy look and feel that I’ve not experienced for a long time.

 A little goes a long way